 Why county shows remain important in today's digital age

-Shining a light on the UK’s rich rural heritage, such events celebrate the crucial role our farmers, landowners and countryside play in the local economy.
+Shining a light on the UK’s rich rural heritage, such events celebrate the crucial role our farmers, landowners and countryside play in the economy.

 But at their heart they are still primarily agricultural shows, educating visitors about where their food comes from and how their rural surroundings are managed.